millJosh/it3038c-scripts/project1/README.md

 And to get the desired result you would type python than the files name in the command prompt.
 So it would look something like this: python time_and_date_currently.py

-This is the expected output:
+This is an example of the expected output:
 ('Date and Time Currently', 'Date: 10-09-2023 | Time: 06:21:54 PM')